Christian-Stieber/Christians-Steam-Framework/Docs/Architecture-Overview.md

 # Client threads

 Each account/client is run in a separate thread as well.
-These threads use internally.

-Must functional blocks of the clients are wrapped into a "module" which are collected at program launch and started as clients are created.
+Many functional blocks of the clients are wrapped into "modules" which are collected at program launch and started as clients are created.
 These modules will generally launch a fiber.

 ## Fibers